 Director-level positions

 At the top end of the scale in the marketing profession are marketing directors.
 Marketing directors are responsible for the success of the overall marketing strategy, brand, and marketing team in general.
-They will take the time to assess and analyse the results of marketing strategy and any findings from research or reports produced by the marketing team to make changes if necessary to improve performance.
+They will take the time to assess and analyse the results of the marketing strategy and any findings from research or reports produced by the marketing team to make changes if necessary to improve performance.
 Marketing directors can expect to earn upwards of £45,000.